moritzpflueger/niehlerfreiheit/README.md

 ### Get going

+- run `composer install` to install the dependencies.

+- run `npm install` to install the dependencies.

-* run `php -S localhost:8080 kirby/router.php` to start the server for local development.
+- run `php -S localhost:8080 kirby/router.php` to start the server for local development.

-* The app is using [TailwindCSS](https://tailwindcss.com/docs/installation) for styling.
+- The app is using [TailwindCSS](https://tailwindcss.com/docs/installation) for styling.
 Run `npm run watch` for local development.

-* The app is using [Kirby](https://getkirby.com/docs/guide/quickstart).
+- The app is using [Kirby](https://getkirby.com/docs/guide/quickstart).